Date of Award

 Thus, the purpose of this study was to replicate these results using a video format rather than print.
 It also sought to extend these findings to men, as Slater et al.’s study only included women.
 Results did not support the assertion that adding a warning message prior to exposure to objectifying media would buffer against this type of content’s negative impact on body satisfaction.
 Interestingly, participants in this study did not experience the typical decrease in body satisfaction following exposure to objectifying media.
 Possible explanations for the results, future directions, and limitations are also discussed.

 Wagaman, Audra L., "Reducing the Impact of Negative Media Messages on College Students’ Body Satisfaction: Examining the Effectiveness of a Warning Message" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1378.